Yes I have another imaging device I am testing out in my quest (hobby) of better on bike riding photos.

 After further thought I think main problem is no IBIS.
 Tend to forget that cameras all have IBIS now, even my $30 elcheapo action cam as some anti shake but this has nothing and no adjustment other than ISO.

-Final update: I sold it.
-Such a shame, 4/3rds image quality on board would have been something special but I got my money back.
-Now I know it’s no point to try the other Sony lens only camera with bigger 1 inch sensor as it has no IBIS or the DXO labs lens only camera as it too lacks IBIS.
+Final update: I eventually sold it.
+4/3rds image quality on board would have been something special and the 18mm POV was very good match for what I want to capture.
+Maybe I should have persisted.
+Olympus never updated their iPhone software so that stopped working with latest iOS version and that basically was when I said enough.
+At least now I know it’s no point to try the other Sony lens only camera with bigger 1 inch sensor as it has no IBIS.